nicc777/py-animus/doc/README.md

 In terms of best practices, it is good idea to add some version as part of the class name.
 The exact implementation may change in the near future (see [the road map](../TODO.md)), but at the moment, the `ManifestManager` only registers one version of a class, given multiple classes of the same name.

+### The `implemented_manifest_differ_from_this_manifest` method

+This method must implement logic to determine the following:

+* If the manifest have not yet been applied, return `TRUE`
+* If the manifest have previously been applied, but the implemented state is now different from the provided manifest `sped`, return `TRUE`
+* If the manifest have previously been applied, and the implemented state is still matching the provided manifest `sped`, return `FALSE`

+### The `apply_manifest` method

+When an apply command is provided to the application, it will call this method.

+The intent of this method is to implement logic that will create a state that satisfies the `spec` of the manifest.

+### The `delete_manifest` method

+When an delete command is provided to the application, it will call this method.

+The intent of this method is to implement logic that will delete a current implementation and it may or may not depend on the `spec` of the manifest.